-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
-Minimize informational signs such as static display signs, hours of operation, and project signs to reduce visual clutter. - 2.
-Static display signs shall have standard National Park Service brown. - 3.
-Hours of operation signs shall have a level of quality equivalent to the Facility Group number.

-4. Temporary / Project Signage shall be judiciously placed to avoid visual clutter.
+Applicable N/A Large graphics do not apply

+○ Applicable N/A Small graphics do not apply

+- 1. Minimize informational signs such as static display signs, hours of operation, and project signs to reduce visual clutter. - 2.
+Static display signs will have standard National Park Service brown. - 3.
+Hours of operation signs will have a level of quality equivalent to the Facility Group number. - 4.
+Temporary / Project Signage will be judiciously placed to avoid visual clutter.
 Schedule and arrange for the removal of these signs prior to installation.

 C08.1.7.
+Motivational Signage

-Motivational Signage ○ Applicable N/A Has large graphics to include (800px x 440px) ○ Applicable ● N/A Has small graphics to include (250px x 188px) 1.
+- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 Provide professionally produced motivational signs as important elements of campaigns to boost morale, improve safety, aid in recruiting, and accomplish other motivational objectives.
-Consolidate this signage to reduce visual clutter.
-2. Motivational signs shall be limited to an electronic "marquee" type changeable sign near each gate.
+Consolidate this signage to reduce visual clutter. - 2.
+Motivational signs will be limited to an electronic "marquee" type changeable sign near each gate.
 Temporary signs are not permitted.
 Motivational information may also be posted in a small, printed format on kiosks in specified, high pedestrian use areas.
-Refer to kiosks under Site Furnishings.
-3. Follow UFC 3-120-01 for color and layout.
-Note that animated, blinking, chasing, flashing, or moving effects are prohibited by the UFC.
-4. Mount marquee signs on reinforced concrete bases with a natural warm gray color.
+Refer to kiosks under Site Furnishings. - 3.
+Follow UFC 3-120-01 for color and layout.
+Note that animated, blinking, chasing, flashing, or moving effects are prohibited by the UFC. - 4.
+Mount marquee signs on reinforced concrete bases with a natural warm gray color.

 C08.1.8.
-Parking Lot Signs ○ Applicable N/A C08.1.9.
-Regulatory Signs Applicable • N/A 1.
-Regulatory signage, which restricts, warns and advises, shall be limited to those mandated under Highway/Traffic, Government Warning, and/or Parking Regulation.
-Follow UFC 3-120-01 and its industry references for color and layout.
-2. Provide a comprehensive, systematic approach to regulatory signage to avoid clutter and confusion from "over signage."
-3. Maintain base warning signs for safety and security at the base perimeter and at specific secure areas.
+Parking Lot Signs

+C08.1.9.
+Regulatory Signs

+- Applicable N/A - 1.
+Regulatory signage, which restricts, warns and advises, must be limited to those mandated under Highway/Traffic, Government Warning, and/or Parking Regulation.
+Follow UFC 3-120-01 and its industry references for color and layout. - 2.
+Provide a comprehensive, systematic approach to regulatory signage to avoid clutter and confusion from "over signage." - 3.
+Maintain base warning signs for safety and security at the base perimeter and at specific secure areas.
 Use these to notify visitors of restrictions governing conduct on the base, as well as other security procedures.

 C08.1.10.
-Other ○ Applicable N/A Not applicable C09.
-LIGHTING Comply with AF Corporate Standards for Site Development: http://afcfs.wbdg.org/site-development/index.html Comply with AF Corporate Standards for Lighting: http://afcfs.wbdg.org/site-development/lighting/index.html C09.1.
-Fixtures and Lamping ○ Applicable ● N/A Has large graphics to include (800px x 440px)
+Other